merely-useful/py-rse/index.md

 >
 > --- Terry Pratchett\index{Pratchett, Terry}

-As with any research project,
-one of the first steps in our Zipf's Law analysis involves collecting/downloading the research data and installing the required software.
+As with many research projects, the first step in our Zipf's Law analysis is to download the research data and install the required software.
 Before doing that,
-it's worth taking a moment to think about how we are going to organise everything.
+it's worth taking a moment to think about how we are going to organize everything.
 We will soon have a number of books from [Project Gutenberg][project-gutenberg] in the form of a series of text files, plots we've produced showing the word frequency distribution in each book,